rdbruhn/react-portfolio-nextjs/static/markdown/posts/2016-01-27-Preparing and Prototypes.md

 In the pseudoclassical pattern, a prototype('Knight.prototype') is linked to its class creating function('Knight')of the same name, and to all new instances of that class.
 The function 'Knight' is linked for the purpose of assigning new instances to 'Knight.prototype'.
 The instances are then linked for the purpose of fall through after failed look ups.
 For example, in the code above you can call steve.strike(); but you could not call Knight.strike();

-All of this is explained really well by Marcus Phillips in a Udacity course I highly recommend on <a href="https://www.udacity.com/course/object-oriented-javascript--ud015" target="_blank">Object-Oriented Programming</a>.
+All of this is explained really well by Marcus Phillips in a Udacity course I highly recommend on <a rel="noopener" href="https://www.udacity.com/course/object-oriented-javascript--ud015" target="_blank">Object-Oriented Programming</a>.